For an Island of just 47 square miles St Helena is rich in unique environmental and cultural heritage.

 In the capital of Jamestown nearly every building is listed because of its historic importance while its Main Street has been described as ‘one of the best examples of unspoilt Georgian architecture anywhere in the world.’

-The St Helena National Trust is responsible for the protection, enhancement and promotion of the Island’s natural and built heritage which include restoring the Island’s fragile Gumwood forests, conserving the endemic Wirebird, promoting the protection of the historic buildings and fortifications, and educating and training local people.
+The Saint Helena National Trust is responsible for the protection, enhancement and promotion of the Island’s natural and built heritage which include restoring the Island’s fragile Gumwood forests, conserving the endemic Wirebird, promoting the protection of the historic buildings and fortifications, and educating and training local people.

 There is also a Heritage Society which continues to develop the Museum of St Helena with temporary exhibitions both encouraging repeat visits from Islanders and tourists alike.

-The newly opened and operational St Helena Airport has changed that, with many Saints returning for new employment opportunities that the Airport has brought both during the construction phrase and now after it’s opening.
+St Helena Airport has changed that, with many Saints returning for new employment opportunities that the Airport has brought both during the construction phrase and now after it’s opening.

 ‘Saints’ are mainly descendents from European planters, Chinese workers, and slaves from Madagascar, Asia and Africa.
 ‘Saints’ are known for their friendliness and hospitable nature.

 The diversity of the Saint population is reflected in their cuisine from spicy goat meat curry, tuna fish cakes, chicken pilau to pumpkin pudding and coconut fingers.

 Discovered on 21 May 1502 (by the Portuguese), the Island commemorates its birthday with a public holiday celebrated in true St Helenian fashion, which includes float parades, stalls, face painting and live entertainment.